rintu007/mini-wallet/README.md

 ### Setting Up the Scheduler

 #### For Local Development:
-The scheduler runs automatically when using `php artisan serve` in Laravel 8+.
+The scheduler runs automatically when using `php artisan serve`.

 #### For Production (Linux Server):
 Add this cron entry to your server: